simonrjones/simonrjones/README.md

 **simonrjones/simonrjones** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on the [W3C redesign](https://w3c.studio24.net/), [Headless CMS software](https://github.com/strata/frontend)
+- 🔭 I’m currently leading agency [Studio 24](https://www.studio24.net/) and developing [Headless CMS software](https://github.com/strata/frontend)
-- 🌱 I’m currently learning Symfony
-- 👯 I’m looking to collaborate on Headless CMS stuff
-- 💬 Ask me about PHP, Headless CMS, web standards
+- 💬 Ask me about PHP, Headless CMS, accessibility, and running a healthy team
 - 📫 How to reach me: simon@studio24.net
-- ⚡ Fun fact: I help run UK's [third longest running film festival](https://www.cambridgefilmfestival.org.uk/), and am proud to help bring international cinema to the public! 🎬
+- ⚡ Fun fact: I'm a trustee for the charity that run's UK's [third longest running film festival](https://www.cambridgefilmfestival.org.uk/), and am proud to help bring international cinema to the public! 🎬